yuxiangsun/RTFNet/README.md

 ## Dataset

-The original dataset can be downloaded from MFNet project home [page](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/), but you are encouraged to download our preprocessed dataset from [here](http://gofile.me/4jm56/CfukComo1) .
+The original dataset can be downloaded from the MFNet project [page](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/), but you are encouraged to download our preprocessed dataset from [here](http://gofile.me/4jm56/CfukComo1) .

 ## Pretrained weights